Home > The Complete Guide to Austria Schengen Visas

 This is the most common visa for tourists and business travelers staying under 90 days.
 Basic requirements for short-stays (under 90 days) can be seen in the list above.

-Currently, interviews are required when applying for an Austria visa, whether it’s a short-term visa or a long-term one.
+Currently, in-person appointments are mandatory when applying for an Austria visa, whether it’s a short-term visa or a long-term one.

 Yes, Austria is a Schengen country, meaning travelers can move freely between Austria and other Schengen nations without border controls.